albertojulian/mada-driver-assistant/README.md

 It uses the built-in capabilities of the Android cell phone.

 ### Driver Agent

+The Driver Agent contains two modules: Memory and Planner

+**Memory**

+It enables the persistence of objects and events:
+- MadaObject: all the types that can be detected by the object detector: vehicle, person, traffic light, traffic sign.
+Defined by an object type and a track id (which remains in successive frames to uniquely identify the object instance)
+- SpaceEvent: attribute of a mada object instance.
+Defined by a bounding box, a position (left, front, right, depending on the center of the bounding box) and the distance to the camera
+- SpeedEvent: stores the speed measured by the GPS in the cell phone
+- ActionEvent: mainly used to avoid repeating the same action over the same object too soon

+**Planner**

+The Planner leverages on a Small Language Model powered with basic **function-calling**, which is the ability that some LLMs and SLMs have to identify which function (from a given list) may be called to satisfy a driver request.
+The SLM currently used is Gemma2, which provides acceptable function-calling by default.

+**Action types**

+There are two types of actions:
+- **automatic actions**: respond to one or more events that correspond to some kind of risk or danger.
+An example can be warning the driver that current speed is greater than that in a detected speed limit sign.
+- **request motivated actions**: respond to a speech request from the driver.
+An example could be checking if there is a safety distance from a bus in front.
+Those requests are sent to an SLM in the Planner which can select a function to be called.

+### Text To speech
+Text-to-speech functionality is currently very simple:
+- a call to Google's gtts service, which takes a text and delivers an audio file of the spoken text
+- a call to macOS `afplay` command, which takes an audio file and plays it

+### Driver Agent Usage example
 Next figure shows the Driver Agent structure with an example of use.

 <img src="assets/driver_agent.png" alt="Driver Agent structure" width="900" height="500" />